vfilimonov/pydatastream/README.md

 ```

 By default the method retrieves many various mnemonics and codes for the constituents,
-which might pose a problem for large indices like Russel-3000 (the request might be killed
+which might pose a problem for large indices like Russel-3000 (sometimes the request might be killed
 on timeout).
 In this case one can request only symbols and company names using:
 ```python
 DS.get_constituents('FRUSS3L', only_list=True)